MintMCP

 • Automatic scaling based on demand patterns

-• Zero maintenance overhead for server management
+• Reduced maintenance overhead for server management

 • Built-in monitoring without a separate observability stack